-The French word ‘balayage’ means to sweep or paint.
-This colouring approach is a highlighting technique where the hair dye is painted onto the hair to build soft contrast into the hair, and create a gradual gentle effect from root to tip.
+Balayage is a hair colouring technique that originated from France in the 1970s.
+The freehand highlighting technique is where the colour is applied by hand rather than using foiling or cap techniques.
+The dye is painted onto the hair to build soft contrast into the hair and create a gradual gentle effect from root to tip.

-Balayage can be used to achieve a natural, sun-kissed hair colour on a variations of hair types and styles, also allowing re-growth to look natural and unnoticeable.
+Balayage can be used to achieve a natural, sun-kissed colour on a variation of hair lengths types and styles, also allowing re-growth to look natural and unnoticeable.
 The idea behind balayage is to create a natural and multi-toned finish, using patches of lighter colour to create multiple dimensions of colour.

 When choosing balayage, your colourist will work with you to create a fresh, effortless look unique to the hair colour you want to achieve.
 It’s great if you’re looking for a refresh of colour without a new-you emerging from the hairdressers.